Silver Hill Hospital

 Acute Care Unit

-Richard Turlington Architects Inc is breaking the mold of standard nursing unit design for psychiatric patients.
-We believe all patients, no matter how ill, must be treated with the utmost respect and surrounded by spaces, surfaces and textures that eliminate the sterility of traditional clinical environments by embracing a new environmental character that strives to celebrate life.
+Richard Turlington Architects breaks the mold of standard psychiatric ward design.
+We believe all patients must be treated with utmost respect and surrounded with design elements that eliminate the sterility of traditional clinical environments.
+We also reorganize spaces with the staff’s safety in mind.